-The University of Eswatini UNESWA’s Centre for Sustainable Energy CSER has completed the rollout of the first cohort of the Capacity Building Certificate Program on Minigrids Development.
-In an interview just after the completion of the last module for the first cohort, the coordinator for the training program Professor Simiso Mkhonta from UNESWA described the completion of the first cohort as a crucial step to bridging the green skills gap in the country which is known to be a huge setback towards the expeditious advancement of the Green Energy Agenda.
-He also lauded the Africa Minigrids Program AMP for its full sponsorship of the training program which promotes digital knowledge management for minigrids in the country.
+The University of Eswatini (UNESWA) Centre for Sustainable Energy (CSER) has successfully completed the rollout of the first cohort of the Capacity Building Certificate Program on Minigrids Development.
+In an interview following the completion of the final module, Professor Simiso Mkhonta, coordinator of the training program, described the milestone as a crucial step toward bridging the green skills gap in the country—a gap that has been a significant obstacle to the rapid advancement of the Green Energy Agenda.
+He also praised the Africa Minigrids Program (AMP) for fully sponsoring the training, which promotes digital knowledge management for minigrids in Eswatini.

-The Capacity Building Certificate Program on Minigrids Development is being rolled out as one of the components of the AMP on Digital Knowledge Management.
-The first cohort of the minigrids capacity building training program has received widespread interest with applicants from the program received from countries that include South Africa, Nigeria, Botswana and Liberia.
-The online cohort for the program commenced on the 1st of October and will cover the same course outline that was covered during the in-person classes.
+The Capacity Building Certificate Program on Minigrids Development is part of AMP’s Digital Knowledge Management initiative.
+The first cohort attracted applicants not only from Eswatini but also from South Africa, Nigeria, Botswana, and Liberia.
+The online cohort commenced on 1 October, following the same curriculum as the in-person classes.

 Siphiwo Shongwe